With Penny Follows

 Whatever your circumstances, you can learn to sew your own, simple stylish clothes.
-Sewing is a learnt skill and in this five-week course you can learn how to make a simple shell top, a skirt.
+Sewing is a learnt skill and in this five-week course you can learn how to make a dress.

 You will need to bring with you a sewing machine (if you have one), a basic sewing kit, your fabric and the pattern.

 This course is intended for beginner/improver/intermediate dressmakers.
 You should be able to thread a machine and know how to use it.
 If you have one, please bring your own machine.

 Taking place on consecutive Thursdays, this class will teach you